stadium-software/show-control-on-hover/README.md

 ## Page.Load Setup
 1. Drag the Global Script called "ShowOnHover" into the Page.Load event handler
 2. Provide the two classes that uniquely identify the two page elements as input parameters to the global script
-   1. HoveredElementClass: the class of the element usesr can hover (e.g. hovered-element)
+   1. HoveredElementClass: the class of the element user can hover (e.g. hovered-element)
    2. RevealedElementClass: the class that the hover action will reveal (e.g. hidden-container)

 ## Some CSS suggestions